-Another example: Let's consider the force pair between the "apple" and "orange" below:
+Consider the force pair between the "apple" and "orange" below:

 Apple exerts a force F on orange, so orange accelerates.
 Simultaneously, orange exerts equal force in the opposite dir. on the apple (but apple may not accelerate because of friction on his feet).